Polyfold Regularization of Constrained Moduli Spaces: Introduction

 where $H_*^{Morse}(Y;f,g)$ is the Morse homology of $(f,g)$ and $H_*^{Floer}(Y;H)$ is the Floer homology of $H$.
-This map is an isomorphism, proving the weak Arnold conjecture in full generality.
-This has been done under the assumption that $(Y,\omega)$ is semi-positive in \cite{MR1432464} and \cite{MR2954391}.
+This was originally done under the assumption that $(Y,\omega)$ is semi-positive in \cite{MR1432464}, where it is proved that this map is an isomorphism, proving the weak Arnold conjecture; see also \cite{MR2954391} for a proof.
+In \cite{AFFW}, we carry out a version of this construction, joint with Katrin Wehrheim, for general closed symplectic manifolds, proving the Arnold conjecture in full generality.
+In this section, we describe the general method of \cite{AFFW} and how it uses the results of this paper.

 The moduli spaces from which the PSS morphism is constructed are as follows.
-Consider a critical point $p$ of $f$, a $1$-periodic orbit $\g$ of the Hamiltonian vector field associated to $H$, and a singular homology class $A \in H_2(Y)$.
+Consider a critical point $p$ of $f$, a contractible $1$-periodic orbit $\g$ of the Hamiltonian vector field associated to $H$, and a singular homology class $A \in H_2(Y)$.
 Let $\overline{\cM}(p,Y)$ denote the compactified moduli space of half-infinite gradient flow lines $\t : (-\infty,0] \rightarrow Y$ that limit to $p$ on their infinite end and evaluate to $ev(\t) := \t(0)$ in the unstable manifold of $p$.
 The compactification includes broken flow lines that start at $p$, break at finitely many other critical points, and end in a half-infinite flow line originating from the final critical point at which breaking occurs and evaluating to its unstable manifold.
 Then $\overline{\cM}(p,Y)$ can be given the structure of a smooth compact manifold with boundary and corners (see for example \cite{MR3084244}) equipped with a smooth evaluation map

 Fix smooth capping discs on each periodic orbit of $H$ and an $\omega$-compatible almost complex structure $J$ on $Y$.
 Then let $\cM(\g,A)$ denote the moduli space appearing in Symplectic Field Theory \cite{MR1826267} consisting of smooth maps $\mathbb{C} \rightarrow X$ satisfying the Cauchy-Riemann equation $\overline{\partial}_J$ near $0$ and the Floer equation near $\infty$ (with a fixed interpolation in between given by a cutoff function that turns off the Hamiltonian term in Floer's equation near $0$), and such that the map glued to the capping disc on $\g$ represents the homology class $A$.
 The compactified moduli space $\overline{\cM}(\g,A)$ also includes configurations with broken Floer trajectories and sphere bubble trees.
 There is an evaluation map